 Imagine a magical desk space that never fails, regardless of the workload.
 You could work to your fullest potential.
 So just to make sure you’re picturing the right place – welcome to a groovy above-desk storage.
-The cardboard catch-all box and the basic thing you need to organise your office essentials.
-It brings everything you want at your workspace: space, order and original style… except for a cup of coffee.
+The cardboard catch-all box and the basic thing you need to organise office essentials.
+It brings everything you want at your perfect place: space, order and original style… except for a cup of coffee.
+It also helps you discover your true personality.
+And below is a guide to help you take your desk style to that personal level.

-To create this perfect place and catch up with your projects, learn how to design a strong, one-piece, self-locking box.
+Design a strong one-piece self-locking box.
 By dividing the base into four sections then interlocking them, the base is not only secured but strengthened – this crash lock base can hold more weight than a single-layer base.
 And as with any successful craft works, there are rules here – draw and cut the shape of the box carefully and your time spent will be well rewarded.

 In case you are here for the sake of curiosity and do not want to work at all, we think you might like these ready-to-take wall-mounted organisers.